 Sezzle’s 2020 annual report states that Underlying Merchant Sales grew 251% to reach $856M.
 Active consumers grew 144% to reach 2.2M.

-Key differentiator is around their activism with new merchants categories such as Black-owned, sustainable or location-specific, emphasis on diversity and inclusivity as well as carbon offset efforts.
-Product innovation includes the
+The key differentiator is around their activism with new merchants categories such as Black-owned, sustainable or location-specific, emphasis on diversity and inclusivity as well as carbon offset efforts.
+They are now certified B Corporation.

 5.3 Top international BNPL players on the US market